 Take a look at international programming contests like Microsoft Imagine Cup, Google Code Jam, or the general CFTtime rankings, and you’ll see how often Polish teams land the highest spots.

-Since the costs of living are lower in Poland, the high quality of work comes at competitive pricing too, which is just great for companies interested in cooperation with polish staffing or software development shops.
+Since the costs of living are lower in Poland, the high quality of work comes at competitive pricing too, which is great for companies interested in cooperation with polish staffing or software development shops.
 Outsourcing to Poland makes sense financially and quality-wise.

 It’s not only universities that offer young developers opportunities to gain new skills through internships and placements.
-Polish developers also participate in meetups, workshops, and hackathons organized in all of the country’s major tech hubs.
+Polish developers also participate in meetups, workshops, and hackathons organized in the country’s major tech hubs.